CUBRID/cubrid-manual/en/admin/config.rst

 **group_commit_interval_in_msecs**

-    **group_commit_interval_in_msecs** is a parameter used to configure the interval (in milliseconds), at which the group commit is to be performed.
+    **group_commit_interval_in_msecs** is a parameter to configure the interval (in milliseconds), at which the group commit is to be performed.
 If the parameter is configured to **0**, which is the default value, the group commit is not performed.
 The group commit is a functionality that improves commit performance by combining multiple commits that occurred in the specified time period into a group so that commit logs are flushed on the disk at once.

 .. _stmt-type-parameters: